laravel-notification-channels/africastalking/README.md

 2) if you did not define routeNotificationForAfricasTalking() method on the Notifiable class (User.php in this case), then the phone_number attribute of the User will be used ($user->phone_number)

-3) Lastly if recipient phone number is set using ->to(1111111), this will overide the phone number provided in either 1 or 2.
+3) Lastly if the recipient phone number is set using ->to(1111111), this will overide the phone number provided in either 1 or 2.

 ``` php
         return (new AfricasTalkingMessage())